gaehlerm/SoftwareEngineering/README.md

 ## How Humans Think

 As we have discussed, good code is easy to understand.
 But what makes code easy or hard to understand?
 A computer understands everything.
 He doesn't care as long as the syntax is correct.
 And if there is a bug, the computer simply runs it.
 But we don't care about the computer.
 This book is written for humans.
+Code is written for humans.
 We have to ask ourselves: When does a human understand something?
 Or what do humans struggle with?

 Humans are fundamentally different from computers.
 We can achieve incredible feats, yet we also have significant weaknesses.
 The evolution adapted us to our environment.
 We were made to live in the forest, hunt animals, and socialize with our clan.
 We needed keen eyes to spot our prey, a vivid imagination to grasp the terrain and wind direction, and familiarity with our hunting companions.
 These tasks necessitate a great deal of intuition and approximate reasoning.
 These are challenges that computers or robots struggle with.
 Though they improve, thanks to the emergence of artificial intelligence.

 One thing is clear: Humans struggle to think logically.
 We are easily overwhelemed if there is no structure that we can understand.
-The computer can execute the following line of code without any issues, but I doubt any reader would be able to determine the result within five minutes.
+The computer can execute the following line of code without any issues, but I guess only very few readers would be able to determine the result within five minutes.

 ```py
 (lambda f, n: f(f, n))(lambda f, n: [(not n % 3 and "fizz" or "") +